After logging into the application, the Character selection screen is displayed.

 Description (optional) – input notes about this character if so desired.
 Only used on this screen and not elsewhere.

 Rule Set (Required) – Select the Rule Set for which this character will be assigned.
 This determines what game this character is created to play.
-If the desired Rule Set has not been created or added to this account for this character a “Rule Sets” link is provided here to take you to the interface to build one.
+This section will list any Rule Sets that are present on this account (in a white background), followed by a list of available Core Rule Sets (in a Gray background).
+If a Core Rule is selected the Rule Set is automatically added to your account and the character created.
+A “Rule Sets” link is also provided below this section to quickly access the Rule Sets screen.

 Image (optional) – Select an image to associate with this character.
 Utilizes the Image Selector Interface.

-After the desired information is input click the create button to create this character.
+After the desired information is input click the save button to create this character.

 By clicking the ellipsis on a Character tile (when viewed from a computer) additional options to manage this specific character are presented.